jfrog/log-analytics/log-vendors/splunk/app/README.md

 ```
 Note: This will also remove the HEC Event Collector.

+### Use Splunk AppInspect to Pre-Validate the App
+Before submitting the app to Splunkbase for validation, use the [Splunk AppInspect API](https://dev.splunk.com/enterprise/docs/developapps/testvalidate/appinspect/splunkappinspectapi/runappinspectrequestsapi) to pre-validate and resolve issues.

+### Submitting to Splunkbase
+When testing and validation is complete, follow these [instructions](https://dev.splunk.com/enterprise/docs/releaseapps/splunkbase/submitcontentui) for submitting the app to Splunkbase.
 ## References
 * [Develop Splunk Apps](https://dev.splunk.com/enterprise/docs/developapps)
 * [Simple XML Reference for Apps](https://docs.splunk.com/Documentation/Splunk/8.0.5/Viz/PanelreferenceforSimplifiedXML)